Designating the Piper Alpha Memorial and Memorial Garden, Hazlehead Park, Aberdeen

 Why your views matter

 We encourage members of the public to send in their views and comments.
-You can do this by completing the short questionnaire below
+You can do this by completing the short questionnaire below.

 This questionnaire usually takes 5-10 minutes to complete.

-Find out what comments we consider and what happens next in our guide or the video below.
+Find out what comments we consider and what happens next in our consultation guide or watch our designations video on YouTube.

 You can find out more about listed buildings and the inventory of gardens and designed landscapes in the Advice and Support section of the Historic Environment Scotland website, and read our heritage designation selection guidance.